-As of October 1, 2018, the estimated fair value of the North America Food reporting unit, using the methods and assumptions described above, an EBITDA multiple of 8.0 times and a discount rate of 7.25%, was 41% higher than its carrying value.
-The maximum potential effect of weighting the two valuation methods other than equally would have been to increase or decrease the estimated fair value by \$4.
-Assuming all other factors remain the same, a \$1 change in forecasted annual Adjusted EBITDA changes the excess of estimated fair value over carrying value by \$8; a change of 0.5 in the assumed EBITDA multiple changes the excess of estimated fair value over carrying value by \$18; and an increase in the discount rate from 7.25% to 8.25% changes the excess of estimated fair value over carrying value by \$8.
+As of October 1, 2019, the estimated fair value of the Equipment & Tools reporting unit, which is included in the Transit Packaging segment was 9% higher than its carrying value using the methods described above, including a discount rate of 12.25%, revenue multiples ranging from 2.0 to 2.4 times and EBITDA multiples of 10.0 to 10.4 times.
+The maximum effect of weighting the Company's valuation approaches other than equally would have not resulted in an impairment charge.
+Assuming all other factors remain the same, a \$1 change in forecasted annual Adjusted EBITDA changes the excess of estimated fair value over carrying value by \$7 and an increase in the discount rate from 12.25% to 13.25% changes the excess of the fair value over carrying value by \$54.
 Under each of these scenarios, the reporting unit's fair value exceeded its carrying value.
-If Adjusted EBITDA decreased by 26% the fair value of the reporting unit would approximate carrying value.
+If Adjusted EBITDA margin decreased by 2.7% the fair value of the reporting unit would approximate carrying value.
+As of December 31, 2019, the reporting unit had \$765 of goodwill.

-These reporting units operate in low-growth environments with multiple competitors, which could result in lower selling prices.
-In addition, shifts in consumer demand could result in lower volumes.
-While the Company believes current Adjusted EBITDA projections are reasonable, the reporting units' ability to maintain or grow Adjusted EBITDA could be negatively impacted by the above factors.
-To the extent future operating results were to decline causing the estimated fair value to fall below carrying value, it is possible that an impairment charge of up to \$90 for European Aerosols and Promotional Packaging and \$113 for North America Food could be recorded.
+Each of these reporting units operate in low-growth environments with multiple competitors, which could result in lower selling prices.
+While the Company believes current projections are reasonable, the reporting units' ability to maintain or grow could be negatively impacted by the above factors.
+To the extent future operating results were to decline causing the estimated fair value to fall below carrying value, it is possible that additional impairment charges may be recorded.